DESST 3513 - Design Studio V

 - Feedback for in-class submissions will only be available during the tutorial as oral critique in the style of studio wall-crits.
 Students should arrange with peers to make notes for reference.

-The work discussed in the pin-up session is submitting as a collated document of 3 individual tasks.
 Presentations may be public.
 Due to the guests varying time schedules the date for the presentation might change, and notice will be given via MyUni.
-Presenting in your work should be considered as part of the submission, failing to present may be considered a late.
+Presenting in your work should be considered as part of the submission, failing to present will result in loss of marks.

 All submissions must include Student Name and Student ID Number.
 Submissions without Student Name or ID Number will not be considered for marking, and will receive zero marks in accordance with the guidelines.